High-Intensity Interval Training (HIIT) workouts for weight loss.

 And because you’ll be spending less time working, you preserve muscle loss, which is something that happens with long steady cardiovascular exercises.

-Since muscles are one of the most important factor to keeping your metabolism running efficiently, this muscle preservation is essential.
+Since muscles are one of the most important factors in keeping your metabolism running efficiently, this muscle preservation is essential.

 We covered this in great detail in our post, cardio vs weight training which is one is better for losing weight.